Rediscovering Your Voice After a Long Pause

 And oh my gosh does it feel good!

 This isn’t love, love, certainly, or at least not the kind that would have you make bold commitments or pronouncements.
 This isn’t the kind of love that you’d call up on your hardest day, or the kind that sits with you through an ugly cry.
-This isn’t love born of time, trust and certainty, and it’s not the kind of love that you’re even ready talk about; you know it’s probably fleeting and so this is the kind of love that doesn’t get a name.
+This isn’t love born of time, trust and certainty, and it’s not the kind of love that you’re even ready to talk about; you know it’s probably fleeting and so this is the kind of love that doesn’t get a name.
 It’s the kind we whisper about only to ourselves; the kind we tuck in at night, and wake up smiling about in the morning.

 Is there another word for this?
 We could call it a “crush” but we’re grown ups now.
 Is it OK to call this a kind of love, too?